 Greenware and Dry Construction

 In its greenware state, the clay is slightly flexible and carves easily.
 Air drying the unfired clay or greenware without heat will reduce the potential for warping as the clay dries.
 Once completely dry, the greenware should be handled with care as it can be fragile.
 It is much easier to sand and refine the greenware at this stage than to refine the metal once sintered.
 When joining pieces, water works best or create a paste slurry at the join, then compress both pieces together for 30 seconds.
 Put aside to dry completely.
 Metal clay must be completely dry before firing.

 Cubic zirconia, lab created gemstones, bezel cups and other findings or embeddables can be co-fired with Cyprus Copper Clay.
-Please refer to our Gemstone Firing Guide for a comprehensive list of gemstones that are compatible with the firing times and temperatures of Cyprus Copper Clay.
 Most, but not all, CZ’s and lab created gemstones can be fired at 1600°F/871°C for 3 hours.
 We do not recommend firing Nano gems with Cyprus Copper Clay as they may not retain their color or brilliance.

 Cyprus Copper Clay is best fired in a kiln in two phases.
 The first phase completely burns out the binder, which helps the work sinter properly in the second phase.
 Many kilns fire hotter or cooler than their digital read-outs state.
 It is a good idea to test your kiln for temperature accuracy.
 This can be done with a hand-held digital pyrometer.

 Phase 1 | Full ramp to 650°F/343°C and hold for 30 minutes.